-Herrera completed a GIS analysis identifying and mapping vulnerable soils in the Clackamas River watershed that could have a negative impact on source water quality.
-The contribution of soil characteristics to the 5 primary high-risk activities of concern to the CRWP (septic systems; agricultural activities; forestry activities; urban development; and point-source pollutants) are addressed in the associated risk analysis results memorandums.
-The purpose of this memorandum is to summarize existing GIS data and soil survey reports to provide an overview of the general extent and severity of the following soil characteristics in the Clackamas River watershed:
+Herrera completed a GIS analysis to identify and map vulnerable soils in the Clackamas River watershed that could have a negative impact on source water quality.
+The contribution of soil characteristics to the 6 primary high-risk activities of concern to the CRWP (septic systems; agricultural activities; forestry activities; urban development; and point source pollutants) are addressed in the associated risk analysis results memorandums.
+The purpose of this memorandum to is to summarize existing GIS data and soil survey reports to provide an overview of the general extent and severity of the following soil characteristics in the Clackamas River watershed: